INTRODUCTION TO BIOMECHANICS - 2023/4

 - An understanding the core concepts of mechanics such as mass, force, velocity, acceleration, work, energy, and power.

-- The skills to apply the fundamental laws of mechanics such as Newton's laws and conservation of energy to perform quantitative analysis of human body motion and equilibrium
+- The skills needed to apply the fundamental laws of mechanics such as Newton's laws and conservation of energy to perform quantitative analysis of human body motion and equilibrium.

 - The ability to practically apply the underpinning theoretical concepts to design experiments and analyse experimental data related to physical activity